JesseZhuang/CSAPP/os/1.intro/notes.md

 $less tempFile
 ```

+Unlike cpu and memory, the OS does not create a private, virtualized disk for each application.
+Rather, it is assumed that users will want to share information in files.

-These system calls (`open()`, `write()`, `close()`) are routed to the part of the operating sys- tem called the file system, which then handles the requests and returns some kind of error code to the user.
+These system calls (`open()`, `write()`, `close()`) are routed to the part of the operating system called the file system, which then handles the requests and returns some kind of error code to the user.

+1. where on disk this new data goes
+1. keep track of it in various structures the file system maintains
+1. issuing IO requests to the underlying storage device

+The OS is sometimes seen as a standard library.

 For performance reasons, most file systems first delay such writes for a while, hoping to batch them into larger groups.
-To handle the problems of sys- tem crashes during writes, most file systems incorporate some kind of intricate write protocol, such as journaling or copy-on-write, carefully ordering writes to disk to ensure that if a failure occurs during the write sequence, the system can recover to reasonable state afterwards.
-To make different common operations efficient, file systems employ many differ- ent data structures and access methods, from simple lists to complex b- trees.
+To handle the problems of system crashes during writes, most file systems incorporate some kind of intricate write protocol, such as **journaling** or **copy-on-write**, carefully ordering writes to disk to ensure that if a failure occurs during the write sequence, the system can recover to reasonable state afterwards.
+To make different common operations efficient, file systems employ many different data structures and access methods, from simple lists to complex b-trees.

-## Design Goals
+## 2.5 Design Goals

 Layers of abstraction: C -> assembly -> processors -> logic gates -> transistors.